trychlos/pwix-modal/README.md

         Note that at the time of the modal creation, you are not yet able to set the rendered template as the events target (as it has not yet been rendered).
 See also `Modal.target()`.

+        Note also that the modal will be attached to the `body` of the page.
+Events will so bubble directly from the modal to the body.

     - `mdTitle`

         The title of the dialog.